 Buy Jalapeño Seeds and Supplies

-See all our recommended supplies for growing peppers here.
+See all of our recommended supplies for growing peppers here.

-You can easily pick up a seed packet at your local nursery or Home Depot.
-However, if you are looking for some of the more interesting varieties of jalapeños, you’ll likely have to buy online.
+Since jalapeños are so common, you’ll likely have no problem finding seeds at your local nursery or hardware store.
+However, if you are looking for some of the more interesting varieties of jalapeños, you may have to buy online.

 Planting Jalapeño Seeds (Germination)

-Planting seeds is easy.
-However, there are some important things to know before slapping some seeds in a pot of soil.
-Namely, the ideal timing and the environment of the germination.
+Planting pepper seeds is easy.
+However, there are a few important things to know before slapping some seeds in a pot of soil.
+Namely, the ideal timing and environment for germination.

 For most Northern Hemisphere growers, you will want to plant jalapeño seeds around 6 weeks before the last chance of frost.
 This will give the plants enough time to grow to maturity and maximize yields before the end of the growing season.

-We live in the Northeast US and we plant most of our pepper seeds in early March.
-Some jalapeno varieties mature more quickly so you may be able to get away with planting a few weeks later.
+As an example, we live in the Northeast US and we plant most of our pepper seeds in mid to late March.
+Some jalapeño varieties mature more quickly than others, and are a great choice for growers in cold climates.

-Jalapeño peppers usually germinate without issue.
-Other varieties may require special methods for better germination, but usually not jalapeños.
+Jalapeño peppers usually germinate without issue, especially when they are fresh.
+Older seeds or certain varieties may require special methods for better germination.

-Fill some seed trays with pre-moistened seed starter soil and plant 2-3 seeds in each cell.
-The depth should be approximately 0.5 cm with just a light covering of soil.
-Water thoroughly after planted.
+Fill some seed trays or small pots with pre-moistened potting soil and plant 2-3 seeds in each cell.
+The seed depth should be approximately 1/4″ with just a light covering of soil.
+Water gently after planting.

 - Keep the soil moist and humid.
 These seed trays come with a humidity dome to keep the soil from drying out too fast.
 Fan out the tray and spray with water about once per day.

 - Keep the soil very warm.
-The ideal temperature for pepper seed germination is about 80°F. If you have a cold house, you can use a seed heating mat (we love ours).
+The ideal temperature for pepper seed germination is between 80-90°F. If you have a cold house, you can use a seed heating mat for much faster sprouts (up to 4 days quicker!).

 Get a grow light and give the seedlings 12-16 hours of light per day starting immediately after sprouting.

-We use Fox Farm Happy Frog soil for most of our potted plants.
+We currently use Fox Farm’s Happy Frog soil for our potted pepper plants.
 Make sure you buy your soil from a reputable source like Home Depot or Lowe’s to avoid poor storage conditions.
 The last thing you want is soil full of insect eggs!

 See our favorite soils for growing peppers here.